List of Days of Our Lives characters introduced in the 1960s: Mike Horton

 In 1994, Mike returned to Salem, it having not worked out between him and Robin.
 He was soon made chief of staff at Salem University Hospital, over rival Craig Wesley.
 Craig convinces nurse Ali McIntyre to pursue a relationship with Mike to get the head nurse's job, but when she doesn't get the job she sues Mike and the hospital for sexual harassment.
 During this, he began an affair with Carrie Brady Reed, who worked in Public Relations at the hospital.
 Eventually Carrie's husband Austin Reed found out, and the two divorced.
 Mike and Carrie devised a plan to get Ali to admit what she and Craig were planning, but when she figured it out, she drugged and kidnapped Mike.
 She planned to force him to elope with her, but Roman Brady caught and arrested her.
 Ali was declared mentally unstable and institutionalized.
 Mike and Carrie got together officially and left Salem together to return to Israel, as Mike wanted to continue to have a relationship with his son.
 While off-screen, Mike and Carrie split up and his son Jeremy returned to Salem for a brief period.

 Mike returned to Salem in June 2010 when he received news that his grandmother, Alice Horton was extremely ill.
 Mike returned along with many other family members.
 While on his way to Alice's, he was involved in a car accident and was injured.
 He was brought to University Hospital where he was treated.
 His goal was to get better quickly so he could visit his grandmother one last time.
 Several days later, he received news from Bill and Jennifer Horton that Alice had died.
 He reminisced about the wonderful times he shared with Alice.
 Before leaving Salem, he hung up a plaque in the hospital in honor of his late grandmother.

-Mike returned in 2022 where he made amends with Nancy Wesley and took Jennifer to rehab after she relapsed in her painkiller addiction.
+Mike returned in 2022 where he made amends with Nancy Wesley and took Jennifer to rehab after she relapsed in her painkiller addiction and again in November 2025 for the opening of the Tom Horton Free Clinic.